daitangio/knowledge/index.md

 ## About Knwoledge (STILL DRAFT)

+> The muse visits during the act of creation, not before

 ## Knwoledge Goals

+### Needs and past experience
 Primary need is to collect and auto organize (at least "facet") news I read on Internet.

 My primary source is  [Hacker News](https://news.ycombinator.com) but I collect data from other souces too.